Sukhoi Su-30MKI: Characteristics

-The Su-30MKI is a highly integrated twin-finned aircraft.
+The Su-30MKI is a highly integrated twin tail aircraft.
 The airframe is constructed of titanium and high-strength aluminium alloys.
 The engine intake ramps and nacelles are fitted with trouser fairings to provide a continuous streamlined profile between the nacelles and the tail beams.
 The fins and horizontal tail consoles are attached to tail beams.
 The central beam section between the engine nacelles consists of the equipment compartment, fuel tank and the brake parachute container.
 The fuselage head is of semi-monocoque construction and includes the cockpit, radar compartments and the avionics bay.

 Su-30MKI aerodynamic configuration is a longitudinal triplane with relaxed stability.
-The canard increases the aircraft lift ability and deflects automatically to allow high angle of attack (AoA) flights allowing it to perform Pugachev's Cobra.
+The canard increases the aircraft lift ability and deflects automatically to allow high angle of attack (AoA) flights allowing it to perform cobra manoeuvres.
 The integral aerodynamic configuration combined with thrust vectoring results in extremely capable manoeuvrability, taking off and landing characteristics.
 This high agility allows rapid deployment of weapons in any direction as desired by the crew.
 The canard notably assists in controlling the aircraft at large angles-of-attack and bringing it to a level flight condition.
 The aircraft has a fly-by-wire (FBW) with quadruple redundancy.
-Dependent on flight conditions, signals from the control stick position transmitter or the FCS may be coupled to remote control amplifiers and combined with feedback signals from acceleration sensors and rate gyros.
+Depending on flight conditions, signals from the control stick position transmitter or the flight control system may be coupled to remote control amplifiers and combined with feedback signals from acceleration sensors and rate gyros.
 The resultant control signals are coupled to the high-speed electro-hydraulic actuators of the elevators, rudders and the canard.
 The output signals are compared and, if the difference is significant, the faulty channel is disconnected.
 FBW is based on a stall warning and barrier mechanism which prevents stalls through dramatic increases of control stick pressure, allowing a pilot to effectively control the aircraft without exceeding the angle of attack and acceleration limitations.
 Although the maximum angle of attack is limited by the canards, the FBW acts as an additional safety mechanism.

 The Su-30MKI has a range of 3,000 km with internal fuel which ensures a 3.75 hour combat mission.
 Also, it has an in-flight refueling (IFR) probe that retracts beside the cockpit during normal operation.
 The air refueling system increases the flight duration up to 10 hours with a range of 3,000 km combat radius.
-Su-30MKIs can also use the Cobham 754 buddy refueling pods.
+Su-30MKIs can also use the Cobham 754 buddy refuelling pods.

 The Su-30MKI's radar cross-section (RCS) is reportedly from 4 to 20 square metres.